nemosminer/NemosMiner/README.md

 *****

-   NemosMiner Monitoring Server (written by grantemsley) Keep tabs on all your mining rigs from one place!:http://nemosminer.orgfree.com
+   NemosMiner Monitoring Server(written by grantemsley)

+   Keep tabs on all your mining rigs from one place! : http://nemosminer.orgfree.com

    Setup Guide : http://nemosminer.orgfree.com/setup.php